Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

 The following issues and solutions have been compiled from cases reported by Photonsters in the [Anycubic Photon Printer Owners Group](https://www.facebook.com/groups/1194619320682708) on Facebook.

+**IMPORTANT NOTE!**

+As of September 2019, Anycubic has been shipping printers which deceptively look like Photon printers but are not.
+These new printers are incompatible with the original Photon printers.
+The troubleshooting guides and fixes need do not apply to this new printer.

 ---

 ## KNOWN ISSUES